0atman/noboilerplate/scripts/NB Uses This.md

 I could do all my coding and production on a raspberry pi powered by a solar panel.

 As someone who now pays the bills by my creative output, this allows me to sleep at night very, very soundly.

+But, after all...I don't think I need any MORE stuff or space, actually, but perhaps a DIFFERENT space:

+The space I'd like, whatever STUFF is in it, should be full of artists, musicians, writers, and friends.

+That's what's really important!